Refractive lensing of scintillating FRBs by sub-parsec cloudlets in the multi-phase CGM: Discussion

 If the CGM comprises a network of sheets of cool gas with sub-parsec thickness, then this may already provide an explanation for the fact that FRBs appear to scintillate more weakly than pulsars.
 We have shown that the suppression of the modulation index scales as the number of refractive images, $\sim N_{\rm im}$.
 While lensing by a single CGM halo comprising an ensemble of spherical cloudlets with sub-parsec radii may result in many tens of refractive images (thereby effectively washing out any scintillation), an ensemble of \textit{sheets} with sub-parsec thickness may produce only a small number of refractive images, as only a small number of the sheets will ever contribute to the lensing.
 This follows from the fact that only sheets closely aligned with the line-of-sight of the FRB will induce phase gradients large enough to lens the FRB at all.
 Moreover, while absorption observations suggest that such sheets must have sub-parsec thickness, the transverse inhomogeneities of the sheets may have an entirely different characteristic scale, leading to smaller scattering times.
 Thus, cool-gas sheets in the CGM may well lead to only modest suppression of FRB scintillation, consistent with the some of the FRB modulation indices published so far.
 A specific case of interest is FRB 20201124A, which was found to have a modulation index consistent with unity in the $1270 - 1470\,{\rm MHz}$ band \citep{Main2023}, and a modulation index of $m = 0.35$ in the $695 - 735\,{\rm MHz}$ band \citep{Sammons2023}.
 Since plasma lenses increase in strength as $\kappa \sim f^{-2}$, a relative suppression of the modulation index at lower frequencies may indicate the presence of scattering.
 Further analysis of this burst would be needed to confirm this picture.
+If plasma sheets are present in the CGM, they would likely need to be sustained by dynamically relevant magnetic fields, providing further motivation for FRB polarimetric studies to probe the magnetic properties of the CGM.